 Reported declines in the moose population have prompted the Canadian Parks & Wilderness Society (CPAWS) to seek answers from experts and the public though a short, anonymous online survey in the hope of informing discussions aimed at ensuring thriving moose populations in Manitoba.

-The survey will be available online until October 31, 2016.
 The information collected will help to identify possible opportunities for collaborative efforts and to inform public education about the species and the challenges they face.

 We know that harvesters, academics, managers, elders and others across the province hold a wealth of knowledge related to moose populations and approaches to moose sustainability so we are encouraging everyone interested to participate in this survey.